kaimitai/faxedit/docs/doc.md

 * Extract from ROM: Make a texture out of your current metatile definitions and show them as an image.
 * Save bmp: Save the tilemap as a bmp.
 The output messages will tell you where it was stored.
 * Load bmp: Import a bmp as a metatile tilemap, and render it here.
 The rendering will show you what your import will look like in the game.

+When loading a bmp to a world's chr-data, we have to make sure we don't ruin the chr-data of any other world using the same tilset.
+In the original game Dartmoor and Zenis use the same tileset.
+If importing for Zenis, the importer will keep chr-tiles used by metatile definitions in Dartmoor fixed - and the other way around.

+For buildings screens the opposite is true.
+Here different screens in the same world can use different tilesets, but the metatile definitions are shared.
+The importer will not touch the metatile definitions used by screens which do not use the same tileset as the one that is being imported.
+It is important that users make separate metatile definitions for each tileset for this reason.

+Also, do not make any changes to screen tilemaps or metatiles between the time you export a bmp and the time you import it, otherwise the importer might be working under the wrong assumptions.

+The importer will not generate any new metatiles, it will only update the graphics of metatiles that already exist.

 * Commit to ROM: If you are happy with the result, you can commit your import to ROM in memory and it will show in your screen tilemaps.
 If you are not happy with the result, you can extract from ROM again to clear your staging data.
 If you have a screen loaded in the tilemap editor using this tileset, you will immediately see the change there, and the chr-tile picker in world metadata will also be updated.
 * If there is any staging data, a "preview result under other palette"-slider will be available.
 This is there so you can check your result if you want your metatiles to render under different palettes, if you have doors to towers for example.
 You need to click the "Re-render" button to regenerate your output image.
 This does not change any data however, it is for rendering purposes only.
 * chr-tile deduplication strategy; When importing bmp, we want to generate as few chr-tiles as possible while still rendering the imported bmp.
 We have different strategies to decuplicate, and they are: